Is there a link between poor sleep and chronic pain?

 What can patients with chronic pain do to improve their sleep?

 The obvious, yet difficult to apply, solution is to treat the root cause of the pain.
 No pain means better sleep.
 But pain management is a challenge for some people who have multiple health problems and additional medications to consider, as well as drug allergies and concerns about interactions.
+In addition, doctors are less likely to prescribe certain pain medications due to increasing problems with opioid addiction, so pharmaceutical approaches may be less available to you.

 Some nonpharmaceutical steps you can take to offset sleep problems related to pain include: